Netanyahu hopes to announce the release of all hostages from Gaza 'in the coming days'

 Momentum ahead of war’s anniversary

-Trump appears determined to deliver on pledges to end the war and return all hostages ahead of the second anniversary on Tuesday of the Hamas attack that sparked it on Oct.
+Trump appears determined to deliver on pledges to end the war and return all hostages ahead of Tuesday's second anniversary of the Hamas attack that sparked it on Oct.
 7, 2023.
-His proposal unveiled earlier this week has widespread international support.
+His proposal has widespread international support.
 On Friday, Netanyahu's office said Israel was committed to ending the war.

 Monday's indirect talks are meant to prepare the way for the release of hostages from Gaza and Palestinians from Israeli detention, mediator Egypt said.